GKE on AWS supports the following authentication methods:

-To log in via Google Cloud Console with Connect, GKE on AWS can use a Kubernetes service account's bearer token.
-For more information, see Logging in to a cluster from Cloud Console.
+To log in using the Google Cloud Console with Connect, GKE on AWS can use a Kubernetes service account's bearer token.
+For more information, see Logging in to a cluster from the Cloud Console.

 The Kubernetes API server and the ID token

 After authenticating with the cluster, you can interact using the